gjr80/weewx-pvoutput/readme.md

         $ sudo service weewx start

-1. The weeWX log should be monitored to verify data is being posted to PVOutput at the end of each archive period.
+1. The WeeWX log should be monitored to verify data is being posted to PVOutput at the end of each archive period.
 Setting *debug = 1* or *debug = 2* in *weewx.conf* will provide additional information in the log.
 Using *debug = 2* will generate significant amounts of log output and should only be used for verification of operation or testing.

 ## Support ##